yunzhang77/fundulus/5. Variant calling/readMe.md

 ## OUTPUT
 A .vcf file containing the variant callset for isolated genes
 ## NOTE
-This step in done in the HHMI cluster.
+This step is done in the HHMI cluster.